 - Complexity.
 The team assigned one of three complexity levels to each of the apps supporting the business.
 Thirteen apps were categorized as simple to migrate, given their size and treatment.
 This included apps such as Linux jump server and Windows.
 Nine apps, such as PAYware and Postilion Office, were assigned medium complexity.
 Finally, two apps, PAYware Batch and IBM Sterling Connect Direct, were deemed complex.

 - Wave definition.
 The current system was based on a “star” architecture with the most important app, PAYware, located at the center.
-Given the app’s architecture, the team opted to mitigate the migration risk by using a wave approach that aligned the app with the database type and migrated three to eight apps and 12 to 18 servers in each wave.
+Given the app’s architecture, the team opted to mitigate the migration risk by using a wave approach that aligned the app with the database type and migrated 3 to 8 apps and 12 to 18 servers in each wave.
 They would start by migrating the satellite apps and nonproduction databases in Waves 1 and 2, continue with production databases in Wave 3, and conclude with PAYware in Wave 4.

 Choosing the best solution

 With the migration strategy and approach firmly in place, it was time for the BPS team to select the best vendor to support it.
 The primary requirement was to identify a solution that would allow DXC to modernize the existing hosting environment based on equipment acquisition.
 The infrastructure layer needed to scale easily to meet new demands and growth without purchasing and/or duplicating hardware and software.

 The team also sought a solution that would lower the cost per transaction, to make DXC more competitive in the market.

 During the selection phase, the team collected a trove of information, such as the number and types of transactions being processed, requirements for storage input/output operations per second (IOPS), and capacities of the current environment.

 From a technical standpoint, the BPS team needed a solution that could meet these requirements:

 - Level 1 Payment Card Industry (PCI) compliance